-School of Informatics and Computing
+School of Informatics and Computing Indiana University Bloomington, USA Email: kannan.gridlab@gmail.com, kgovind@iu.edu

-Indiana University

-Bloomington, USA

-Email: kannan.gridlab@gmail.com, kgovind@iu.edu

 Abstract-In a Big data computing, the processing of data requires a large amount of CPU cycles and network bandwidth and disk I/O. Dataflow is a programming model for processing Big data which consists of tasks organized in a graph structure.
 Scheduling these tasks is one of the key active research areas which mainly aims to place the tasks on available resources.
 It is essential to effectively schedule the tasks, in a manner that minimizes task completion time and increases utilization of resources.
-In recent years, researchers have discussed and presented different task scheduling algorithms.
-In this research study, we have investigated the state-of-art of task scheduling algorithms, scheduling considerations for batch and streaming processing, and task scheduling algorithms in the well-known open-source big data platforms.
+In recent years, various researchers have discussed and presented different task scheduling algorithms.
+In this research study, we have investigated the state-of-art of various types of task scheduling algorithms, scheduling considerations for batch and streaming processing, and task scheduling algorithms in the wellknown open-source big data platforms.
 Furthermore, this study proposes a new task scheduling system to alleviate the problems persists in the existing task scheduling for big data.

-Keywords-Big Data, MapReduce, Dataflow, Task Scheduling Model, Twister2, Static and Dynamic Task Scheduling.
+Keywords-Big Data, MapReduce, Dataflow, Task Scheduling Model, Twister2, Static and dynamic Task Scheduling.

-I. Introduction
+I. INTRODUCTION

-In recent days, many applications generate Big data such as Facebook, Google, general public websites, scientific experiments, commercial applications, cloud applications, IoT devices, e-governance applications, bio-medical applications, and much more.
+In recent days, many applications generate Big data such as Facebook, Google, general public websites, scientific experiments, commercial applications, cloud applications, IoT devices, e-governance applications, biomedical applications, and much more.
 Big data [1], [2] represents the characteristics of volume, veracity, and variety of data.
 It also [3] represents the data collected in a systematic manner but exceeds the storage and power capacity of typical machines in an organization.
 The rapid growth of data volume which requires processing petabytes of data per day.
-It describes the exponential growth and availability of structured, semi-structured and unstructured data.
-Furthermore, the data consists of audio, video, images, and more.
-It should be processed properly in order to make accurate and timely decisions.
+It describes the exponential growth and availability of structured, semi-structured, and unstructured data.
+Furthermore, the data consists of audio, video, images, and more.It should be processed properly in order to make accurate and timely decisions.
 Hence, it is essential to process and extract such data to understand the meaningful insights hidden within such data, this is known as Big data analytics.

 Big data analytics is empowered by machine learning or statistical algorithms to process big data and understand meaningful information out of it.
 Consequently, it is important to process those data within a limited time.
-Major big data frameworks have been developed according the dataflow model which represents a computation as a graph consisting of processing nodes and communicating edges.
-The Big data platforms such as Hadoop [4], Spark [5], Flink [6], Heron [7] and others are examples of such systems.
-These systems are required to execute jobs that take less than a minute to many hours to long running as in streaming jobs.
+The Big data platforms such as Hadoop [4], Spark [5], Flink [6], Heron [7], Twister2 [8], and other platforms have evolved over a period of time to analyze and process big data.
+However, they may receive short and long workloads which may take less than a minute to execute the job and require multiple hours to execute it respectively.
 The performance of Big data platforms depends on how effectively both the workloads are handled and processed in an efficient way.
-In general, big data applications or jobs consists of the asynchronous tasks in the form of functions.
-For example map and reduce are well-known functions in big data systems.
+In general, big data applications or jobs, consists of the map and reduce functions.
+Those functions are broken into tasks, namely, map and reduce tasks.
 The map task processes each input data block and produce the intermediary results whereas the reduce tasks process the intermediary results and produce the final output.
-Additionally, big data applications may receive input data in a batch mode or streaming mode.
+Also, big data applications may receive input data in a batch mode or streaming mode.
 Hence, it is mandatory to effectively schedule those tasks with an appropriate input data.